ieee-uh-makers/build-a-bot/Projects/Fitness Wearable.md

 ## Scoring
 ### Sensors (40 points possible)
+Points are given once the sensors are demonstrated working with your project.

 - IMU - 20 Points
 - Bluetooth Option: Bluetooth Sensor - 20 Points